SOFR Transition

 Frequently Asked Questions

-▶What is the credit spread adjustment and why does it matter?
+▶What is the credit spread adjustment (CSA) in the SOFR transition and why does it matter?

 SOFR Transition is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how SOFR Transition is influencing current positions.